 Look for water stains under kitchen sinks.

-As mentioned, you will probably want to hire a general contractor to give a professional opinion on the problem and look for others that you may not have noticed.
+As mentioned, you will probably want to hire a general contractor to give a professional opinion on red-flag type problems and look for others that you might not have noticed.

 Your next step depends on whether you have agreed with the builder to notify them and provide an opportunity for repairs.
 See, for example, New-Home Defects: Holding Your Builder Responsible Under a Warranty.

 If you have notified the builder and it hasn't worked, or if the problems seem more serious than mere repairs can address, you might need to pursue legal action.
 See, for example, Who Can I Sue for New-Home Defects: Architect, Contractors, or Only the Developer? and Is It Too Late to Sue My Home Builder for Construction Defects I Found Years Later?.